mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### Removed support for IE 11

-Support for IE 11－that is, the legacy bundle and all IE 11-related code－is completely removed.
+Support for IE 11－the legacy bundle and all IE 11-related code－has been completely removed in v6.
 This decreases Material UI's bundle size and eases future development.

 If you need to support IE 11, you can use v5's [legacy bundle](https://v5.mui.com/material-ui/guides/minimizing-bundle-size/#legacy-bundle).
-However, note that it won't get updates or bug fixes.
+Note that it will not receive updates or bug fixes in the future.

-## Update React & TypeScript version

-### Update React
+### Minimum React version

 The minimum supported version of React is v17.0.0 (the same as v5).
 Use the snippet below to update your project (replace the `<version>` with the one you want):